Kidsafe Tasmania

 DSC01476

-According to data from the Burns Registry of Australia and New Zealand (BRANZ), in 2020/21, 1,009 children under 15 were admitted to burns units across Australia and New Zealand – approximately 19 per week.
+According to data from the Burns Registry of Australia and New Zealand (BRANZ), in 2021/22, 2,786 patients were admitted to burns units across Australia and New Zealand.
+BRANZ identified that 34.5% of burn injuries were a result of a burn from a flame.
+A scald caused a further 32.7% of injuries.

 Filling Hot Water BottlesHOT WATER BOTTLE SAFETY